mrigankpawagi/GuardRails/README.md

 ## Features

-1. Alternate Prutor frontend, from within VSCode.

-2. Logging pedagogically important data from students

-3. Copilot suggestion trimmer (for Python)
+1. Copilot suggestion trimmer (for Python)
     - `Control + Shift + /` after opening suggestions panel (`Control + Enter`)
     - Suggests a differentiating doctest if there are multiple valid suggestions and if the function arguments have type hinting.

-4. Copilot suggestion mutator-trimmer (for Python)
+2. Copilot suggestion mutator-trimmer (for Python)
     - `Control + Shift + ;` after opening suggestions panel (`Control + Enter`)
     - Suggests a differentiating doctest if there are multiple valid suggestions or mutants and if the function arguments have type hinting.

-## Set Up

-### Step 1
-Set `vsprutor.server`, `vsprutor.username` and `vsprutor.password` in _User Settings_.
-Note that this is not required for using the suggestion trimmer or mutator-trimmer.